Debt Management Guide 2018

-Cashfloat is a responsible direct lender offering payday loans online under the new FCA regulations.
+Cashfloat is a responsible direct lender offering payday loans under the new FCA regulations.
 Cashfloat is trying to HELP YOU as much as we can without putting you under further financial strain.
 However, we do understand that sometimes life tends to take us on a different journey than we planned.
 Whether its a sudden big financial expense or a stroke of bad luck, you may suddenly find yourself searching for help with debt management.
 Therefore, we have put together a comprehensive guide to many of the the debt help options that you can find in the UK today.

-Debt Management Companies In the UK – Table Of Contents
+Debt Management Companies In the UK

-Understanding Debt Management Plan In The UK
+Understanding a Debt Management Plan in the UK

 With a large part of the population in the UK finding themselves in debt, there has been an upsurge in the number of companies offering to manage debt.
 For those people who are unaware how these businesses work to help clear debts, this is a series of articles relating to debt management.
 It will cover the promises that debt mangement companies make and some of the benefits and pitfalls that consumers could encounter when they have opted to enter into a debt management agreement.